In a small number of cases the thyroid gland increases markedly in size, though we are ignorant as to its significance.

 —J. Whitridge Williams (1903)

 In 1903, little was known of many endocrine disorders.
 Still, endocrinopathies seem particularly closely related to pregnancy because of its gestational proclivity for prodigious hormone secretion.
 This is best illustrated by placental lactogen in diabetes, the most common endocrinopathy encountered in pregnancy (Chap.
-57).
+57, Types of Diabetes).
 Pregnancy is also interrelated with some endocrinopathies that are at least partially due to autoimmune dysregulation.
 Clinical manifestations of this result from complex interplay among genetic, environmental, and endogenous factors that activate the immune system against targeted cells within endocrine organs.
 An extraordinary example of these interactions comes from studies that implicate maternal organ engraftment by fetal cells that were transferred during pregnancy.
 These cells later provoke antibody production, tissue destruction, and autoimmune endocrinopathies.

 Taken in aggregate, disorders of the thyroid gland are common in young women and thus frequently encountered in pregnancy.
 Maternal and fetal thyroid function are intimately related, and drugs that affect the maternal thyroid also affect the fetal gland.
 Moreover, thyroid autoantibodies have been associated with increased rates of early pregnancy wastage.
 Also, uncontrolled thyrotoxicosis and untreated hypothyroidism are both associated with adverse pregnancy outcomes.
 Finally, evidence suggests that the severity of some autoimmune thyroid disorders may be ameliorated during pregnancy, only to be exacerbated postpartum.

 Thyroid Physiology and Pregnancy